The Power of IoT in the Brazilian Corporate Market

 IoT – Internet of Things.
 Despite the name being new, the concept of M2M (Machine-2-Machine) is old, with industrial companies around the world having used this type of system for decades.
 This type of technology allows the collection of information, helping to optimize the operational management of companies, integrating the data collected with business processes, making the decision-making of managers more strategic and “data driven”.

-The problem with older M2M systems is that they are largely proprietary and inflexible.
+The problem with legacy M2M systems is that they are largely proprietary and inflexible.
 They require specialized hardware and expensive networking connectivity.
-In addition to the expense of a state-of-the-art integrated system that transforms information into business processes.
+This is in addition to the expense of a state-of-the-art integrated system that transforms information into business processes.
 The M2M system as we know it today lacks security, system management and analysis for the company (we commented on this point in the post “the internet of things could be the secret weapon for JDEdwards”), and this lack sets precedents for new technologies to emerge and improve processes.
 Once the possibility of improving processes is presented, this new integrative technology started to be better known and used by the market.
 And the demand only seems to increase every day.
 With the explosion of internet-connectable devices (cell phones, tablets, wearables such as smartwatches or smartglasses, and so many other emerging technological devices), IoT has become a possibility that is expanding more and more.

 The logic is simple: if it is possible to connect to the internet, it is possible to use the IoT to integrate, measure and analyze the data captured/used by that device.
 The possibilities are countless, and they work for basically any sector or company that has a minimal technology structure, and knows how to use it as a driver of innovation.